-Now, between juggling client work and surviving the heavy, jargon filled reading list of a four year LLB program, my brain is usually tuned to spot contractual red flags.
-But I’ll be real with you the dopamine rush of landing a new project almost had me clicking “sign” without a second thought.
+Now, between juggling client work and surviving the jargon-filled reading list of a four-year LLB program, my brain is usually wired to catch contractual red flags.
+But I’ll be honest the dopamine hit of landing a new project almost had me clicking ‘sign’ without a second glance.

 Almost.

-When I actually took a breath and read through the clauses, my jaw dropped.
-This wasn’t just a straightforward contractor non disclosure agreement designed to protect the client’s genuine trade secrets.
-It went way beyond that.
-It tried to claim control over my future work and hinted at eye watering financial penalties for even a minor, accidental disclosure.
+When I actually slowed down and read through the clauses, I felt that particular kind of dread that only comes from realising you nearly made a very expensive mistake.
+This wasn’t just a standard contractor non disclosure agreement built to protect genuine trade secrets.
+It reached far beyond that trying to claim ownership of my future work and threatening eye-watering financial penalties for even an accidental, minor disclosure.

-Have you ever felt that pressure to just sign a contract so you don’t slow things down or seem “difficult”?
-You’re far from alone.
-Most of us treat these documents like app terms and conditions we scroll straight to the end, scribble an e signature, and hit send.
+Have you ever felt that pressure to just sign a contract quickly so you don’t seem ‘difficult’ or slow things down?
+Most freelancers have.
+Most of us treat these documents like app terms and conditions we scroll straight to the bottom, scribble an e-signature, and hit send.

 Fail #1: Agreeing to a Broad Contractor Non Disclosure Agreement: Definition of “Confidential”

-The single most common and arguably most damaging problem in a contractor non disclosure agreement is an overly broad definition of what counts as “confidential information.”
+The single most common and most damaging problem in any contractor non disclosure agreement or independent contractor non disclosure agreement is an overly broad definition of what counts as ‘confidential information.

 In other words, you’re not just agreeing to protect their real trade secrets.
 You’re potentially agreeing to stay silent about things that were never truly confidential in the first place.